hearmeneigh/fchat-rising/README.md

     *    Character view tabs (overview, images, etc.) stick to the top
     *    Show/hide current profile with Ctrl+P or Command+P
     *    Navigate back and forward in character profile view history
+    *    Profile Analyzer guides you to adjust your profile to maximize matches
 *   Character Search
     *    Search results are sorted based on match scores
     *    Best matching profiles get a 'unicorn' tag